vlitzke/kitchenflies/DNAseq/10_callingSNPs/README.md

-# Step 10: Calling, Cleaning and Annotating SNP Variants
+# Step 10: Calling, Cleaning and Annotating SNPs

 When sequencing samples, you will find many places in the genome where your sample differs from the reference genome ("variants").
 These could be alterations such as: